 National Dissemination Center for Career and Technical Education

-Works with OVAE to disseminate research-based practices, provide professional development opportunities in CTE, and help students achieve the academic and technical skills needed to succeed.
+Works with OCTAE to disseminate research-based practices, provide professional development opportunities in CTE, and help students achieve the academic and technical skills needed to succeed.

 National Research Center for Career and Technical Education